sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli.md

    * support for several (2-3?) students for summer or year-round projects
    * travel for me and possibly students involved to conferences to talk about all of this (e.g., Mathfest, Joint Meetings, etc.)
  * Mini-grants for faculty to write curriculum materials (textbooks/course notes/tutorials/interacts) using Sage.
 Maybe a few thousand dollars each?
 A summer salary, or a one-course buyout for a semester?
- * Summer workshops for each year after the first for faculty to write curriculum materials using Sage (Sage EduDays :)
+ * Summer workshops for each year after the first for faculty to write curriculum materials using Sage--Sage !EduDays :)

 = Past CCLI Awards =